10 Best Herbal Syrups For Sinus Headache

 zingiber officinale syrup

-Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a popular ingredient in herbal syrups for alleviating sinus headaches.
+Zingiber officinale, commonly known as ginger, has been traditionally used for its anti-inflammatory and analgesic properties, making it a popular ingredient in herbal syrups for sinus headaches.

 2. Eucalyptus (Eucalyptus globulus)